TribeMedia/loopback-example-recipes/docs/model-recipes.md

 For free-form data, use an _open model_ that allows you to set any properties on model instances.

-The following code creates an open model and exposes it as a REST API.
+The following code creates an open model and exposes it as a REST API:

 ```javascript
     var loopback = require('loopback');